jtroxel7/Alcohol-Mortality-Model/README.md

-# Winter 2023 STAT 303-2 Final Project
+# Winter 2023 Data Science 303-2 Final Project

-Team Name: LCJJ
+Logistic Regression to Assess Global Alcohol-Attributable Mortality

+This project was completed in the Winter of 2022.
-Team Members: Jacob Muriel, Lainey Neild, Charlie Lovett, Jack Troxel
+Authors: Jacob Muriel, Lainey Neild, Charlie Lovett, Jack Troxel